niccokunzmann/printathpi/README.md

 Form
 ----

-You can sumbmit multiple files as the `files[]` attribute of a form.
+You can submit multiple files as the `files[]` attribute of a form.
 For this you can add the following text to your HTML document.

     <form enctype='multipart/form-data' method='POST' action='https://printathpi.quelltext.eu/print'>
       <input type='file' name='files[]' multiple="multiple" />
       <button type='submit'>Submit</button>
     </form>

+When the user presses the submit button, the document will be printed.

 JavaScript
 ----------